TallKite/linnstrument-firmware/README.md

 Thus increasing any row offset above the anchor row sharpens multiple strings.
 And increasing any row offset below the anchor row flattens multiple strings.

+If the guitar tuning is the standard tuning, the GLOBAL screen's GUITAR pad is dark blue, otherwise it's bright blue.
+The exact notes don't matter, just that the intervals between open strings are all 4ths, except for that one major 3rd.
+The edo's perfect 4th is its closest approximation to 4/3.
+The edo's major 3rd is two octaves minus four 4ths.
+There's two possible 4ths for 13edo (5\13 and 6\13) and 18edo (7\18 and 8\18).
+Either 4th keeps the GUITAR pad dark blue.

 Changing the edo adjusts the column offsets and row offset(s) so that their size in cents stays roughly the same.
-So your bosanquet keyboard layout remains roughly bosanquet, and your EADGBE guitar tuning remains roughly EADGBE.
+So your bosanquet keyboard layout remains roughly bosanquet, and your F#BEADGBE guitar tuning remains roughly F#BEADGBE.

 There are 4 new functions for switches 1 & 2 and footswitches 1 & 2:
 EDO+ and EDO- move up or down to the next EDO, wraps around (probably best you don't play while changing!)